MADRID Blake S. Barkley is waiting to find out if a hamburger will be his ticket to national celebrity.

 Mind you, its not just any burger.

 I wanted to come up with something that no one had done before, Mr. Barkley said.
-My friend Josh Hollenbeck and I were working on a roof and came up with the burger that I submitted to the Rachael Ray show.
+My friend Josh Hollenbeck and I were working on a roof and came up with the burger that I submitted to the Rachael Ray Show.
 It was taste-tested first by Josh when he came in for lunch a few days after we came up with this creation.
 It was delicious.

 Mr. Barkleys burger is called The Spicy Hollenbeck.
-The eight-ounce ground beef burger is topped with shredded chicken in a bleu cheese hot sauce, fried haystacked onions, fried jalapeno peppers, Cajun ranch dressing and a slice of and American cheese.
+The eight-ounce ground beef burger is topped with shredded chicken in a bleu cheese hot sauce, fried haystacked onions, fried jalapeno peppers, Cajun ranch dressing and a slice of American cheese.
 It is served on toasted jalapeno cornbread.